FASTColor -- Full-color Amplitude Surrogate Toolkit for QCD: Machine-learned event generation

 Rare tail events with very large weights, $w_{\max}\gg \langle w\rangle_N$, lead to a very low unweighting efficiency and become problematic for costly matrix element evaluations.
 As we will discuss in Sec.~\ref{sec:unweighting_method}, $w_{\max}$ does not have to be chosen as the absolute maximum.
 Instead, a percentile-based maximum weight can increase efficiency at the expense of keeping a controlled fraction of overweights.

-A well-established strategy to improve costly evaluations is the LC approximation~\cite{Frederix:2024uvy}.
+One possible strategy to improve costly evaluations is the LC approximation~\cite{Frederix:2024uvy}.
 It splits event generation into first generating events from an LC approximation of the matrix element and then reweighting them to FC.
 It reduces the variance of the event weights and improves the efficiency of the phase-space integration.
 We derive this two-step procedure in detail, starting by writing the FC cross section as

 where $\mathcal A_{i,h}(x)$ denotes the $i$-th color-ordered or dual amplitude for helicity $h$, and $C_{ij}$ is the color matrix.
 The LC approximation at fixed helicity is defined as

 Inserting a unit factor expressed in terms of this quantity yields